Sarah Emma Edmonds: Veracity of claims

 As early as 1883, when asked by a newspaper reporter, "Can that book be regarded as authentic?"
 Edmonds responded, "Not strictly so."
 By the 1960s, fraudulent aspects of her pension file were being discussed by historians.
 Edmonds' biographer, Sylvia Dannett, acknowledges lies told by Edmonds in her book She Rode with the Generals.
 Edwin Fishel writes that Edmonds "almost certainly was never a spy", citing dubious claims in her memoirs as well as the absence of her name or alias among the papers of George B. McClellan, one of the Union generals in charge of Army intelligence, or in the roster of Allan Pinkerton's agents employed as spies for the Union.

 Dannett was also one of the few historians of the 20th century to accurately portray a woman that went into service with her biography on Edmonds.
 DeAnne Blanton argues that "only since the early 1990s has the subject of women soldiers received renewed and serious scholarly attention."
 Patricia Wilde wrote in her dissertation that many memoirs of the period, including Edmonds, Belle Boyd, and Loreta Velasquez, were purposefully using sensational rhetoric.
 "A kind of pathetic appeal, sensational rhetoric is the use of shocking, exciting, and thrilling language and/or subject matter for persuasive purposes."
 She argues that "disenfranchised nineteenth-century women used sensational rhetoric to circumvent obstacles that prevented them from publicly discussing issues related to the American Civil War."

 Legacy

 A number of fictional accounts of her life were written for young adults in the 20th century, including Ann Rinaldi's Girl in Blue.
 Rinaldi writes of Edmonds' life and how she came to be Franklin Thompson.

-American Author James J. Knights presented a fictionalized account of Edmonds' wartime experiences in his book Soldier Girl Blue, published in 2019.
+American author James J. Knights presented a fictionalized account of Edmonds' wartime experiences in his book Soldier Girl Blue, published in 2019.

-She was inducted into the Michigan Women's Hall of Fame in 1992.
+Edmonds was inducted into the Michigan Women's Hall of Fame in 1992.

+Edmonds is listed on the Canadian ACW Memorial at the Lost Villages Museum, Long Sault, Ontario.